Flynn (ACT)

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Flynn (ACT)'s approval levels have been significantly below the yearly average of 9, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Flynn (ACT)'s approval levels have been slightly above the yearly average of 6, showing modest growth in recent years.

 How does recent development compare to population growth in Flynn (ACT)?